-The inflorescence is a loose cluster of stalked flowers, terminal and in auxiliary smaller clusters from the upper leaf axils.
+The inflorescence is a loose cluster of stalked flowers, terminal and in smaller clusters from the upper leaf axils.

 Habitat: Dame's Rocket grows best in moist soils in partial sun.
 It has a taproot and secondary fibrous roots and propagates from seed.